DevExpress-Examples/winforms-splash-screen-loading-panel/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to: display the loading panel for WinForm controls
+# Splash Screen Manager for Windows Forms - How to display a loading panel during a time-consuming operation

 The [Splash Screen Manager](https://docs.devexpress.com/WindowsForms/10826/controls-and-libraries/forms-and-user-controls/splash-screen-manager) component allows you to display splash screens and loading (wait) panels to indicate that an application is busy.
 This example displays a loading panel ([Wait Form](https://docs.devexpress.com/WindowsForms/10824/controls-and-libraries/forms-and-user-controls/splash-screen-manager/wait-form)) during a time-consuming operation.